diem/liquidity-emulator/README.md

 The last command will install the git hooks that will run code formatting and linting on each commit.

+### Premainnet setup

+Premainnet setup works identically to the testnet setup, but requires two environment variables to be present: `BLOCKCHAIN` and `LIQUIDITY_ACCOUNT_PRIVATE_KEY`.

+The value of `BLOCKCHAIN` must be `premainnet`; the value of `LIQUIDITY_ACCOUNT_PRIVATE_KEY` must be the private key of the Designated Dealer account, encoded as a hexadecimal string.

 ### PyCharm configuration
 - Add Black to `Settings/Tools/File Watchers` as described in the [documentation][1].